-It would be nice to known the Rocky Valley carvings real origins but I doubt there will ever be any real certainty over their true date.
+It would be nice to known the Rocky Valley carvings exact origin but given that this type on monument is partically impossible to date I doubt there will ever be any real certainty.

-It could be telling that while so many of my early guidebooks to Cornwall mention Rocky Valley and the walk to St Nectan’s Glen none actually include the mazes . . .
+It could be telling that while so many of my early guidebooks to Cornwall mention Rocky Valley and the walk to St Nectan’s Glen none actually mention the mazes . . .

-I do feel that the sign that is there now is a little misleading however and could perhaps do with a bit of an update to leave their provenience a bit more open to thought and perhaps our imagination.
+I do feel that the plaque that is there now could be seen as is a little misleading and could perhaps do with a bit of an update to leave the mazes provenience a bit more open to individual consideration and perhaps our imagination.